 More likely culprits than enterprising Bolivians are Argentina's city bus companies, particularly those in Buenos Aires.
 Countless porteños

 rely exclusively on buses - the metro system or subte

 not going to all that many useful places - in their day to day lives, and these buses accept only

 coins.
 That's hundreds of thousands - if note more - of pesos being fed into tickets machines every day.
 This wouldn't be a problem, of course, if the nice bus companies went to the bank every week or so to deposit their coins.
-But they don't - instead they sell them, for 10% or so more than their face value, to black-marketeers
+But they don't - instead they sell them, for 10%!o(MISSING)r so more than their face value, to black-marketeers

 who mark them up again before selling them to desperate shopkeepers.
 "Need a one pound coin, mate?
 I'll only cost you £1.20".
 You couldn't make it up.

 Such is the scale of this ridiculous problem that small shopkeepers in Buenos Aires are often said to refuse a sale if they have to surrender so much as a moneda

 in change, thwarting customers' clever attempts to extract even a measly 25-centavo coin from them.
 Many simply hand out change in sweets instead.
 One ploy, which we used ourselves on several occasions, involves purchasing metro tickets, priced at $1.10 each ($ being a peso - most Argentines agree their currency is useless but they still like to use the $ symbol anyway).
 Since we always bought our tickets in twos, a little brain work is required.
 Pay with a $10 note, and you'll get you $7.80 change as a $5 note, a $2 note and a pathetic 80 centavos in coins.
 Pay with a $5 note and you'll still only get a laughable 80 centavos in change.
 Hand over $4 as two $2 notes however, and you get a whopping $1.80 in coins.
 Yes, that's all of 27 pence